ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

 This proposal adds a new language construct besides modules called *contexts* to give programmers a more lightweight, flexible alternative to modules that addresses these issues.
-The proposal also argues for allowing module imports to be declared in local scopes instead of requiring that they are imported at the top of a module.
+It also allows module import declarations in local scopes like let statments and where clauses.

 Proposed Change Specification
 -----------------------------